kachichan/vart3447-3d-immersive-environment/README.md

 # 3D Immersive Environment — course site

 Student-facing materials for VART3447 (3D Immersive Environment), AVA, HKBU.
-Published via GitHub Pages at: `https://<your-username>.github.io/spatialmedia/`
+Published via GitHub Pages at: `kachichan.github.io/vart3447-3d-immersive-environment/`

 **This repo is public.
 Only student-facing material goes here.**
-Session run-sheets, planning docs, and anything with "things that can sink this session" in it live elsewhere (a separate private repo).
+Session run-sheets, planning docs, and anything with "things that can sink this session" in it live elsewhere (Moodle).

 ## Structure